 Add potato and carrot pieces and continue to cook, covered, until they are tender and soft over medium heat, about 10 minutes.
 Add coconut milk and heat through, about 3-4 minutes.

 Ladle the hot curry into individual serving bowls.
-This curry soup is traditionally dipped with a Vietnamese baguette (banh mi) – if you are lucky enough to get one – or use a French baguette.
+Traditionally, people dip this curry soup with a Vietnamese baguette (banh mi) – if they are lucky enough to get one – or they can use a French baguette.
 It is also great over rice noodles or vermicelli.

 Other Asian dishes